exercism/website-copy/tracks/ruby/exercises/hamming/mentoring.md

 method for splitting a string into it's characters: `String#chars`.

 *You don't need to split the string into characters to iterate over it though.*
-That's why Ruby also provides `each_char` (which returns an iterator, not an Array).
+That's why Ruby also provides `each_char` (which returns an Enumerator, not an Array).

 ## Talking points